mpv-player/mpv/DOCS/man/console.rst

 ``font``
     Default: unset (picks a hardcoded font depending on detected platform)

     Set the font used for the REPL and the console.
-This probably doesn't have to be a monospaced font.
+    This has to be a monospaced font for the completion suggestions to be aligned correctly.

 ``font_size``
     Default: 16